laravel/docs/controllers.md

     Route::resource('photos', PhotoController::class)->withTrashed();

-Calling `withTrashed` with no arguments will load the soft deleted model for **all** the resource routes.
-You may specify a subset of the resource routes by passing an array to the method:
+Calling `withTrashed` with no arguments will load the soft deleted model for the `show`, `edit`, and `update` resource routes.
+You may specify a subset of these routes by passing an array to the method:

     use App\Http\Controllers\PhotoController;